fru-io/docs-live/docs/cicd-integration.md

 # Tutorial: How to integrate Jenkins with DDEV-Live

-This tutorial will illustrate how to perform a one-time setup to configure Jenkins in order to run regular automatic deployments into DDEV-Live.
-With this setup, you can connect a CI/CD process into DDEV-Live for the purpose of running tests or doing UAT.
+This tutorial will illustrate how to perform a one-time setup to configure [Jenkins](https://jenkins.io/) in order to run regular automatic deployments into DDEV-Live.
+With this setup, you can connect an existing CI/CD process into DDEV-Live.

 **Why you might need this:**
 * You want to demo work to clients so they can approve things in a user acceptance testing (UAT) environment.